-Other Benefits of the X1 Credit Card
+Other Benefits and Features of the X1 Credit Card

 Virtual Credit Cards

 Cardholders can create virtual credit cards that automatically expire on the date of their choosing.
 Doing so makes it easy to cancel free trials by simply setting the virtual card’s expiration to the day before the free trial becomes a paid subscription.
 Virtual cards also make it easy for X1 cardholders to shop online anonymously without having to disclose any personal information.

 Metal Credit Card